 "Hanako!
 Wake up!"

-With a groan, the five year old Hanako Hyuga pushed herself up and took a deep breath, listening the chirping outside noises, and in the next instant her eyes flashed open and she was out of her room, running to the kitchen set of her home.
+With a groan, the five year old Hanako Hyuga pushed herself up and took a deep breath, listening to the chirping outside noises.
+She felt like she had lied there for hours but the next instant her eyes flashed open and she was out of her room, running to the kitchen set of her home.

 It was September, and the cherry blossoms' flowers drifted from the wind and casted a great carpet over the Hyuga Clan's household.
 Hanako and her father lived on the outskirts, a location that symbolized their distance from the Main branch of the family.
 As far as hierarchy went, Hanako and her father Hiraku Hyuga were at the lowest level.
 So low, that the kekkei genkai trait was so weak in Hiraku's daughter that it was non-existent.

 The young girl was running, her pale blonde hair whipping behind her from the wind.
 Hanako's eyes – eyes so dark it melted with the pupil – were wild and excited.
 She was finally starting her first day at the Ninja Academy at the age of 5.
-Even without the Byakugan, it was without a doubt she was skilled based on her jonin father's extensive training.
+Even without the Byakugan, it was without a doubt she had potential that was only encouraged by her jonin father's extensive training.

 "Hanako, come on – you're going to be – oh. " Hiraku's pale eyes were wide with shock at his daughter's speed.
 He sighed and tousled her hair.
 While Hiraku had dark hair and light eyes, common traits of the Hyuga clan, Hanako was a spitting opposite image of he and his deceased wife.
-Sometimes, he wondered how Hanako was his daughter.
+Sometimes, he wondered how Hanako was his daughter at all.

 But looking down at the sweet smile, and the single dimple on his daughter's cheek, she looked so similar to her dead mother that Hiraku's heart ached.

 Looking at Hanako now, she displayed no sign of trauma at the lost her mother.
-Nothing but the cries at night, and the dampness of her pillow every single morning showed how badly Hanako missed her mother.
+Nothing but the cries at night, and the dampness of her pillow every single morning hinted how badly the young girl missed her mother.

 "Let's go, Hanako."